BREAKING: WAWU operational student employees go on strike

-Jae Ranney (they/them) is a campus news reporter for The Front this quarter.
-They are a second-year journalism news/ed major.
-When they’re not hounding you for a quote or chasing a lede, they enjoy playing the drums in their metal band, or making folk music with their guitar and banjo.
+Jae Ranney (they/them) is a second-year journalism major and city news reporter for The Front this quarter, having previously worked in campus news.
+When they're not chasing a lede or hounding you for a quote, they enjoy playing guitar, banjo, and drumming in a few local bands.
 You can reach them at jaeranney.thefront@gmail.com.

 A grasshopper was found in a student’s food in the Viking Commons at Western Washington University on Feb.
 23, 2025.